 Family Tree Maker vs. RootsMagic

-To compare the tools on Family Tree Maker and RootsMagic, I used the same initial family tree in both programs.
+I used the same initial family tree in both programs to compare the Family Tree Maker and RootsMagic tools.
 I calculated the time spent cleaning up my trees and then syncing them to FamilySearch and Ancestry.
 Here are the results I found.

 Syncing Trees

-By contrast, RootsMagic does not seem to have a rapid sync feature with Ancestry, Their tree update feature requires manually reviewing the changes for each person.
+By contrast, RootsMagic does not have a rapid sync feature with Ancestry.
+Their tree update feature requires manually reviewing each person's changes.
 Unlike their tree update feature for FamilySearch, you can select multiple changes to one person at a time and update Ancestry in small batches.

 Therefore, syncing our trees with Ancestry is better done with Family Tree Maker.